Not sure which bathroom tap you need? We explain the differences between different tap types, so you can work out which is right for you.

-Bathroom taps come in all shapes and sizes, which may leave you scratching your head when trying to choose the right one for you.
+Bathroom taps come in all shapes and sizes, which may leave you scratching your head when trying to choose the correct one for your exact needs.

 However large or small your bathroom project may be, it certainly pays to think long and hard about the type of taps you want, instead of simply letting your bathroom installer choose for you.
 In this expert guide, we'll carefully explain the differences between the different types of bathroom taps available, explaining the benefits of each one, before considering style.

-Pillar taps generally take the form of two separate taps.
-One draws hot water and the other cold and the two flow separately into the bath or basin.
+Pillar taps generally take the form of 2 separate taps.
+One draws hot water and the other cold, and the 2 flow separately into the bath or basin.
 It's as simple as that.

 Some bath mixer taps also incorporate a shower mixer, allowing you to switch the water flow from the taps themselves to a shower attachment.

 Mixer taps are generally better for those who use their baths frequently, as you can mix the flow to the desired temperature before allowing your bath to fill up.
 This is a safer option for families with small children, where filling the bath with scalding hot water first could be dangerous.
 To improve safety even further there is the option of a thermostatic bath mixer tap, ensuring a consistent water temperature.

 The Wye waterfall bath mixer tap—a contemporary waterfall style bath mixer tap